schwa/MetalSprockets/Documentation/Internals.md

-# Ultraviolence Internals
+# MetalSprockets Internals

 ## Overview

-Ultraviolence is a declarative framework for Metal rendering in Swift, inspired by SwiftUI's architecture.
+MetalSprockets is a declarative framework for Metal rendering in Swift, inspired by SwiftUI's architecture.
 The framework uses a System-based approach with structural identity to efficiently manage element trees and Metal rendering operations.

 ## Core Architecture